Molesmalo/StarWarsMod4AirMash/Extensions-part2.md

 Check [StarMash - Extensions and Themes - Part 1(https://molesmalo.github.io/StarWarsMod4AirMash/Extensions-part1) for the first part of this tutorial.

+&nbsp;

+In this part, you will learn:

+- How to create a simple, yet funny extension that interacts with the game.
+- How to interact with AirMash objects.
+- Send bubble messages.
+- How to avoid being disconnected or banned by AirMash's server.

 # Moving beyond the console